ybur-yug/gkv/README.md

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
-Then, run `rake rspec` to run the tests.
+Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

 To install this gem onto your local machine, run `bundle exec rake install`.
 To release a new version,